Death Road

 How dangerous is Death Road?

-Based on the ratio of death per mile, on an average, 26 vehicles plummet over the edge each year, claiming more than 100 lives.
-The estimation is that 200 to 300 travellers were killed yearly along the road.
-With these numbers, in 1995, the Inter American Development Bank christened this highway "The Most Dangerous Road in the World”.
+Based on the ratio of death per mile, on average, 26 vehicles plummet over the edge each year, claiming more than 100 lives.
+The estimation is that 200 to 300 travelers were killed yearly along the road.
+With these numbers, in 1995, the Inter-American Development Bank christened this highway "The Most Dangerous Road in the World.”
 It’s not hard to see why the road was so dangerous: It’s barely the width of one vehicle, with no guardrail to protect you from falls of up to 2,000 feet.
 Rain can make the road muddy and slippery, and rain or fog can reduce a driver to feeling blindfolded.
 The very good news about this dirt road is that you don’t have to take it.
 Back in the ’90s before an alternative and safer road was built, it was identified as the most extremely dangerous road in the world.
 And just as a reminder that you’re not going on any regular road trip, some drivers pray before they begin their route.

-Why is Yungas road so dangerous?
+Why is Yungas Road so dangerous?

 Can you still drive the Death Road?

-The dangerousness gave this road great notoriety and entice people seeking their adrenaline lined hearts.
+The dangerousness gave this road great notoriety and enticed people seeking their adrenaline-lined hearts.
 Between buses, cars, trucks, and even bicycles, it seems that nobody was deemed safe on this stretch of continuous downhill riding with only one short uphill section.
-Starting in 1990’s, the road is now a popular tourist destination drawing some 25,000 thrill seekers.
+Starting in the 1990s, the road is now a popular tourist destination drawing some 25,000 thrill-seekers.
 But the road has no mercy.
 At least 20 cyclists died on the ride since 1998.
 The road now has become a true business.
 There are now many tour operators catering to this activity, providing information, guides, transport, and equipment.
-Located to the south, the South Yungas Road (called Chulumani Road), is considered to be nearly as dangerous as the North Road, and links Nuestra Señora de La Paz, at an elevation of roughly 3,650 m (11,975 ft) above the sea level and Chulumani, at 5,600 ft (1,700 m).
-This ridiculously tight road, with narrow passage and a lot of traffic includes 600 meters (1,830 feet) drops, and is full of hairpins.

 Why was Death Road built?

-The road was built in the 1930s during the Chaco War by Paraguayan prisoners, and it was modernized during 20 years, ending in 2006.
-At the end of 2006, after 20 years of construction, a new road (a by-pass) from La Paz to Coroico was opened to public.
-This new route features modern construction (bridges, drainage, etc.), multiple lanes, pavement, guardrails and many other elements that make it considerably safer than the original route.
+The road was built in the 1930s during the Chaco War by Paraguayan prisoners, and it was modernized over 20 years, ending in 2006.
+At the end of 2006, after 20 years of construction, a new road (a bypass) from La Paz to Coroico was opened to the public.
+This new route features modern construction (bridges, drainage, etc.), multiple lanes, pavement, guardrails, and many other elements that make it considerably safer than the original route.
 As a result, the original North Yungas Road is currently much less used by traffic, although an increasing number of adventure travelers bike it for the thrills.
 Today, the moniker is mostly hype.
 The traffic on the most dangerous section of the road has greatly decreased thanks to a modernization project, completed in 2006, that completely bypassed it.
 The new road was widened to two lanes, paved, and guardrails and effective drainage were added.

-How to drive there?
+How to drive the Death Road?

-As all experienced drivers would tell, there is no such a road that can guarantee absolute safety while driving.
+As all experienced drivers would tell, there is no such road that can guarantee absolute safety while driving.
 Moreover, there is a lot of dangerous routes where the maximum possible number of road crashes and accidents grows every day.
 One of these roads is the Death Road.
 More than 25 accidents occur here annually, in which from 100 to 300 people die.
 All this happens due to the fact that drivers and fans of extreme cycling do not have time to brake in time, and they just fall into the abyss.
 When driving along this road, there are a lot of memorials indicating that a car or a cyclist died in this place.
 A lot of tourists are looking for new emotions here, even if they know how dangerous it can be.
 Sometimes it is better not to risk your life and stay at home.
 If you still have a desire to drive on the most dangerous road in the world, if the sense of self-preservation did not stop you and you want to feel all this horror, then here are some tips for you.
 It is better to listen to the advice of locals or experienced tourists who have passed this way.

-1. If you go down, always go next to the edge - that is a rule that locals follow
+1. If you go down, always go next to the edge - that is a rule that locals follow.

-2. Do not rent a car in Bolivia - all cars there are old enough and just not safe
+2. Do not rent a car in Bolivia - all cars there are old enough and just not safe.

-3. Do not go there if the weather is bad - you really need to have special skills otherwise it might end in a very bad way
+3. Do not go there if the weather is bad - you really need to have special skills; otherwise, it might end in a very bad way.

-Some tourists prefer to go there with a bicycle as it is considered a safer way.
+4. Some tourists prefer to go there with a bicycle as it is considered a safer way.

 How did the name "Death Road" appear?